hl7au/au-fhir-ps/input/pagecontent/the-aups.md

 ### Localisation of the IPS

 The AU PS is based on [IPS](https://build.fhir.org/ig/HL7/fhir-ips/) and [AU Core](https://build.fhir.org/ig/hl7au/au-fhir-core/), allowing for localisations required to meet Australian requirements while still ensuring alignment to the IPS specification:
-* A valid AU PS document IS a valid IPS document - the document instance validates against both IGs (and against AU Core profiles).
+* A valid AU PS document IS a valid IPS document - the document instance validates against both IGs.
 * A conformant AU PS actor IS a conformant IPS actor (the conformance expectations for implementation for IPS are satisfied when implementing AU PS actor requirements).
 * A conformant AU PS actor IS NOT a conformant AU Core actor.
 AU Core, like IPA, defines actors for FHIR resource access via a RESTful API, AU PS (and IPS) do not define 'access' they define production and consumption of patient summary documents.